About the Brigitte Trust

 The Brigitte Trust, an independent registered charity, was set up by Dorking resident Brigitte Watkin to support people at the end of life in their own homes, offering support and respite to their carers and emotional support to the wider family too, plus bereavement support if it was requested.

-From small beginnings in the early years the Brigitte Trust has grown over the past 30 years to cover most of Surrey and, more recently, Crawley and Horsham in West Sussex.
-The Trust is grateful for the partnership of Macmillan Cancer Support which has enabled the recent growth of the service, to Surrey Downs CCG and local and national funders.
+From small beginnings in the early years the Brigitte Trust has grown over the past 30 years to cover the whole of Surrey.
+The Trust is part funded by Surrey Downs CCG plus local and national funders.

 Our Strategic Priorities for 2016-2019